03.06.2024

 Share article

 Digital transformation in Polish enterprises still remains a challenge.
-The barriers to this process are m.in. uncertainty of return on investment in new technologies, or fear of change.
+Barriers in this process are, m.in, the uncertainty of the return on investment in new technologies or the fear of change.
 During this year’s European Economic Congress, Marek Klusek, Director of the Guarantee, Innovation and Contract Conditions Branch at Budimex SA, talked about how to stimulate the culture of innovation and the best practices of applying Industry 4.0 solutions in companies.

-During the 16th edition of one of the largest economic events in Poland, the discussion on the implementation of Industry 4.0 solutions in business was attended by the speaker of Budimex SA – Marek Klusek, and was attended by: Ireneusz Borawski – Country Manager Poland
+During the 16th edition of one of the largest economic events in Poland, the discussion on the implementation of Industry 4.0 solutions in business was attended by Marek Klusek, the following people took part in the discussion on the implementation of Industry 4.0 solutions in business: Ireneusz Borawski – Country Manager Poland

 One of the main topics of discussion was the reasons for the insufficient interest of companies, in particular small and medium-sized enterprises (SMEs), in the development and implementation of innovations.
-According to the data presented during the panel, 44 per cent. of companies in Poland Industry 4.0 is not a priority.
+According to the data presented during the panel, Industry 4.0 is not a priority for 44 percent of companies in Poland.

 According to the representative of Budimex SA, the construction industry is one of the industries in which the development process of solutions such as automation and robotisation is still at an early stage.
 At the same time, he pointed out that the existing shortcomings should not be seen as limitations, but as opportunities.
 At this point, he gave the example of the financial industry in Poland, which, after the arduous process of entering the path of digital transformation, “leapfrogged” many competitors from Western European countries in terms of technology.

 Dean Anna Timofiejczuk, sharing the perspective of the academic community, drew attention to the role of experience in convincing people and companies to innovate.
-The benefits of the actual implementation of advanced solutions by market leaders are presented m.in. through the prism of the Budimex Group.
+The benefits of the actual implementation of advanced solutions by market leaders were presented, m.in others, through the prism of the Budimex Group.

 During the discussion, the participants and the moderator repeatedly mentioned the topic of employees – their fears of automation and the degree of preparation for cooperation with new technologies.
 The panelists drew attention to the need to “open their heads” and change training processes so that they familiarize future employees with innovations.